 Basic age verification systems no longer meet regulations

 The good news is that online age verification solutions have also become more user-friendly, for both customers and for businesses setting them up.
-The latest age verification solutions like Passbase’s are built into identity verification processes, without any added steps and have built-in fraud detection features such as liveness detection and document checks.
+The latest age verification system like Passbase’s are built into identity verification processes, without any added steps and have built-in fraud detection features such as liveness detection and document checks.

 Introducing age verification for stores powered by eCommerce platforms like Shopify

-The online retailer SmokeCartel, a Passbase client, has a Shopify store that’s available for the general public and uses age verification as an incentive for their customers to access additional products and offers.
+The online retailer SmokeCartel, a Passbase client, has a Shopify store that’s available for the general public and uses online age verification as an incentive for their customers to access additional products and offers.
 SmokeCartel sells CBD and vape products along with other, non-age-restricted products.
 Instead of forcing all customers to perform an ID verification, they have a separate page inviting people to verify their accounts using Passbase.
 SmokeCartel embedded the identity verification process into their customer account creation, which still includes convenient social network options such as Facebook, Instagram, Google, and Amazon.
 These steps are familiar to customers, so it does not add friction.
 As soon as customers complete the verification, they gain access to parts of the online store that contain age-restricted products.

-Since many online retailers use ecommerce platforms, one of the common concerns is whether a platform like Magento or Shopify has an age verification app or plug-in.
+Since many online retailers use ecommerce platforms, one of the common concerns is whether a platform like Magento or Shopify has an age verification system, app or plug-in.
 The simple answer is that many bank-grade identity verification solutions offer either direct integrations, such as Passbase’s web SDK or hosted integrations where you can offer customers a “Verify Me” button.
 The hosted button integration can be inserted into any website or e-commerce store powered by Shopify, Magento, Wix, and Wordpress’s Woocommerce.
-If you change platforms, you can continue to use the same hosted integration and not worry about finding new age verification plug-ins.
+If you change platforms, you can continue to use the same hosted integration and not worry about finding new website age verification plug-ins.

-Get built-in fraud prevention for your online age verification
+Get built-in fraud prevention for your online age verification system